 CAUTION: Perform this step in a fume hood, as addition of the acid to DMPA releases toxic fumes!

-2.2.3) Add 0.25 mL of magnetoferritin solution at 4 mg/mL (final concentration of MES is 100 mM, final concentration of magnetoferritin is 2 mg/mL, total amount of protein is 1 mg).
+2.2.3) Add 2.5 mL of magnetoferritin solution at 4 mg/mL (final concentration of MES is 100 mM, final concentration of magnetoferritin is 2 mg/mL, total amount of protein is 10 mg).

 2.2.4) Add a magnetic stirrer and stir for 2 h to equilibrate.